Somewhere (song): 1961 film

-In the 1961 film, the song occurs at a pivotal point, after the rumble in which Tony (Richard Beymer) has stabbed Maria's brother, Bernardo (George Chakiris).
-Having nowhere else to go, Tony runs to Maria (Natalie Wood), who has just been told of her brother's death and who killed him.
-When Tony comes to her room through the balcony window, Maria, in shock, pounds against his chest.

-Realizing in spite of her anger that she still loves Tony, Maria begs him to hold her.
-After Maria cries out, "It's not us...it's everything around us."
-Tony replies, "Then I'll take you away, where nothing can get to us."
+In the 1961 film, Maria cries out, "It's not us...it's everything around us." and Tony replies, "Then I'll take you away, where nothing can get to us."
 He then begins singing "Somewhere" to her.
-His comforting voice draws her in and it becomes a duet of hope that their love will survive "somehow, someday, somewhere."
+His comforting voice draws her in and it becomes a duet of hope that their love will survive "somehow, someday, somewhere".

-As in the stage show, Maria sings the last few lines of the song as Tony dies in her arms.
+As in the stage show, Maria sings the last few lines of the song as Tony dies in her arms at the end of the musical.
 In 2004, this version finished at #20 on AFI's 100 Years...100 Songs survey of top tunes in American cinema.
+In June 2026, CBS News included the song in its list of the 250 essential American songs of the past 250 years.

 "Somewhere" is the only track that is out of sequence on the original soundtrack album as it is the last track on Side 2.
 This is rectified on the CD as "Somewhere" is correctly placed in sequence to the film between "The Rumble" and "Cool."

 2021 film

-In the 2021 film, the song takes place after "I Feel Pretty," like in the stage show, except now it is sung by Valentina (Rita Moreno), a reworked version of the character Doc.
+In the 2021 film, the song also takes place after "I Feel Pretty", but now it is sung by Valentina (Rita Moreno), a reworked version of the character Doc.
 The ballet is again omitted, like in the 1961 film.
 This version was also used to underscore the film's teaser trailer, which premiered during the 93rd Academy Awards telecast on April 25, 2021.